-What will your year look like when it comes to your genealogy?
-Develop a great plan for tackling all the questions you have about your ancestors, break through some brick walls, and learn more about your family history.
-Family Tree University has the techniques, tips and tools you need to do all of that and achieve your genealogy goal for 2018.
-Read about the new year’s resolutions we’ve set for ourselves and check out some tips that will help set you on the path to success.
+How much genealogy research are you accomplishing this summer?
+Develop a great plan for tackling all the questions you have about your ancestors and learn more about your family history.
+Family Tree University has the techniques, tips, and tools you need to achieve your genealogy goals.
+Get motivated and on the right track by joining our workshop, Get Started in Genealogy.

 Determine what you want to learn

-Instead of saying, “I want to find everything on my great-great-grandparents,” break that down.
-What do you already know about them?
-Do you know their names?
-Where they lived?
-How many children they had?
-When they died?
-Where they were married?
-Did they emigrate?
-All of these questions, along with others like them, can be used to establish a stronger goal with clear measurements of success.
+All of these questions can be used to establish a stronger goal with clear measurements of success.
 Learn more about goal setting with our workshop, Get Started in Genealogy.

 Get specific with your genealogy goal